-Our Ottawa immigration lawyers at Gerami Law PC assist foreign nationals, who currently reside in Canada and who are ineligible to apply for permanent residence under a prescribed immigration class, to obtain permanent residence based on Humanitarian and Compassionate (H&C) grounds.
+Our Canadian immigration lawyers at Gerami Law PC assist foreign nationals, who currently reside in Canada and who are ineligible to apply for permanent residence under a prescribed immigration class, to obtain permanent residence based on Humanitarian and Compassionate (H&C) grounds.

-there are family violence or health considerations in your case.
+- family violence or health considerations.

 H&C decision makers do not assess risk factors such as persecution, risk to life, or risk of cruel and unusual treatment or punishment.
-If you fear that you will suffer such treatment upon returning to your country of origin, you may consider making an in-Canada refugee claim, with which our lawyers at Gerami Law can help you.
+If you fear that you will suffer such treatment upon returning to your country of origin, you may consider making a refugee claim, with which our lawyers at Gerami Law can help you.